 People ask me what it’s been like- leaving family and friends behind and moving to the other side of the world.
 It’s a tough question to answer when I’ve missed a so many birthdays, celebrations… even a funeral.
 I usually reply that my time in Europe has been amazing (personally and for the band), so it’s been hard but worth it.
 I’m loving life over here and with the way things are going for us, I can’t see myself moving back to Australia any time soon.
 Still, we don’t normally talk about the harder side of what we’re doing so here’s a little look behind the scenes:

-We’re doing it Rolling Stones style and living together in one flat (in Berlin).
-Plenty of people have housemates but not many work, play and spend 20-30 hours a week in a little van with as well.
+We’re living together in one flat in Berlin.
+It’s intense having housemates that you work, play and spend 20-30 hours a week in a cramped van with as well.
 The guys are more like family than friends but that isn’t always a good thing.
-Being around three brothers 24/7 is a hell of a lot harder than being around three mates.
-But we love eachother nonetheless.
+Being around three brothers 24/7 isn’t easy.
+But we love each other nonetheless.

 Our schedule is pretty brutal.
-Leave Berlin on Wed or Thurs, drive 8 or 9 hours and set up / soundcheck / play / pack down for 3 or 4 days of shows.
-There’s normally a 4 or 5 hour drive between each show too.
+Leave Berlin on Wed or Thurs, drive 8 or 9 hours and set up / soundcheck / play / pack down for 3 – 4 days of shows.
+There’s normally a 4 – 5 hour drive between each show too.
 Then drive back to Berlin on Sun or Mon to work on the management side of things for a couple of days (we’re 100% independent and run our own label).
-Then come Wed or Thurs we do it all again.
+Then come Wed or Thurs, do it all again.

-On bigger legs things get even more intense- our 3 week tour of France ended in Nice and we did the return trip from Nice to Berlin in one day (through 5 countries).
+On bigger legs things get even more intense- our last tour of France ended in Nice and we did the return drive from Nice to Berlin in one day (through 5 countries).
 Most nights on tour we’re couch surfing to save cash- sleeping on air beds someone’s house or staying in hostel dorms.
 It’s an amazing way to meet people but sleep deprivation is pretty standard.
-Getting to bed around 3 or 4am every night doesn’t help…
+Getting to bed around 4am every night doesn’t help.

-To put things in perspective, you might not know that we’re touring full time.
-Yes, very week of the year.
-Which means this has been our weekly schedule for the last 10 months… crazy times.
+To put things in perspective, we’ve been touring full time.
+Every week of the year.
+Which means this has been our schedule for the last 10 months… crazy times.

 That being said, the other question I get is “is it worth it?”.
 Despite the insanity, my answer to that has never changed.
-Two words – HELL YES.
+Hell yes.